-Tackle Your Test with 12 Timesaving Techniques
+Tackle Your AAPC Exam with 12 Time-Saving Techniques

 Members reveal their strategies to maximize medical coding exam efficiency.

 Most members agree that the biggest challenge they face when taking an AAPC certification exam is time management.
 Although you have five hours and 40 minutes to take the exam, 150 questions can quickly eat up your time if you get stuck on too many questions.

 AAPC member Tammy Mckee leaned on fellow coders to overcome the time obstacle when taking the Certified Professional Coder (CPC®) exam.
 She posted on AAPC’s Facebook page: “I am looking for tips on time management for the CPC exam.
 It seems my only problem is, I run out of time.”
 The responses from AAPC members poured in, with 102 comments worth of tips.